 - This activity is not considered to be administrative in nature.
 Following the funding available through the enhanced HCBS FMAP, this service rate per unit will revert to that listed in Appendix I and J of approved waiver NM.0223.R06. - Estimated total expenditures are \$480,000 in Year 1, with the state share funded through the HCBS FMAP dollars to be \$120,000. - Proposal S.8.
 Covering Meals for Enrollees Residing Independently (Phase 2) to expand HCBS.
-(Under CMS Review) - Quarterly Update for FY 2022 Q4: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
-Additional updates will be provided in subsequent quarterly submissions. - Activity Description: - Ensure coverage of meals for enrollees living independently. - Promotes aging-in-place for those who are at risk of institutionalization. - This proposal seeks to expand home-delivered meals as a new waiver service under the Centennial Care 2.0 Section 1115 waiver and additional service under the Program of All Inclusive Care for the Elderly (PACE). - Activities are targeted at MLTSS and PACE providers delivering services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is not considered to be administrative in nature; the State continues to explore a plan for sustaining this activity. - Estimated total expenditures are \$1,590,000 in Year 1, with the state share funded through the HCBS FMAP dollars to be \$186,000. - Proposal S.9.
+(CMS approval 5/18/22) - Quarterly Update for Q1 FY 2023: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions. - Quarterly Update for Q4 FY 2022: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions. - o Activity Description: - Ensure coverage of meals for enrollees living independently. - Promotes aging-in-place for those who are at risk of institutionalization. - This proposal seeks to expand home-delivered meals as a new waiver service under the Centennial Care 2.0 Section 1115 waiver and additional service under the Program of All Inclusive Care for the Elderly (PACE). - Activities are targeted at MLTSS and PACE providers delivering services that are listed in Appendix B of the State Medicaid Director Letter (SMDL) or that could be listed in Appendix B. These providers are not delivering institutional Long-Term Services and Supports, or other medical or behavioral health services not listed in Appendix B (e.g., acute care hospital, primary care). - This activity is not considered to be administrative in nature; the State continues to explore a plan for sustaining this activity. - Estimated total expenditures are \$1,590,000 in Year 1, with the state share funded through the HCBS FMAP dollars to be \$186,000. - Proposal S.9.
 Habilitative Services Expansion (Phase 2) to expand HCBS.
-(Under CMS Review) - Quarterly Update for FY 2022 Q4: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
-Additional updates will be provided in subsequent quarterly submissions. - o Activity Description: - Cover additional habilitative services that promote social skills to support community integration. - This proposal would look to increase coverage of habilitative services that promote social skills to support community integration.
+(CMS approval 5/18/22) - Quarterly Update for Q1 FY 2023: HSD has not completed any additional planning or actions toward implementation of this activity in this quarter.
+Additional updates will be provided in subsequent quarterly submissions.